redis/redis/Redis on Windows.md

 Networking Differences
 ----------------------

 The Windows networking stack is split between user mode code and kernel mode code.
 Transitions between user and kernel mode are expensive operations.
 The POSIX networking APIs on Windows utilize a programming model that incurs significant performance loss due to the kernel/user mode transitions.
 Efficient Windows networking code instead uses the IO Completion Port model to reduce the impact of this behavior.
-The APIs used and the programming model for IO Completion is different enough that we were forced to implement a new networking layer in in Redis.
+The APIs used and the programming model for IO Completion is different enough that we were forced to implement a new networking layer in Redis.

 File Descriptors
 ----------------